SekiroSake/Term2/P4/README.md

 Self-Driving Car Engineer Nanodegree Program

 ---
-# *Project questions*
+# *PID control Project questions*
-## PID control
+## PID definition and implementation
 To adjust the steer angle, a PID(Proportional, Integral, Derivative) controller which was introduced in the learning material is used here.
 The output value is the steering angle value(ranges between -1 and 1) and the input value is the CTE(cross-track error).
-- P as proportional, the output of PID is proportional to the CTE.
+- P as proportional, means the output is proportional to the CTE.
 CTE describes the degree of the veachle that deviated from the center of the road.
 If the CTE is high, then a big steering angle is expected for the car to go back.
-- I as integral
+- I as integral, which is the accumulates the cte impact over the past time.
+After a few cycles, the gained value from I-value will correct the bias the car is showing.
+- D as derivative, which is used to calibrate the oscillation as P-value changes.

 ## Dependencies